skade/sl-rust/README.md

 ## Details for Beginners

 This is implemented as a library and a binary.
 The library provides the trains, along with all important information (does it have a tender, wagons, and if yes, how many?), the binary does the rendering.
-The library is independent of any external libraries, the binary needs `ncurses` and `libc` (you hopefully have the latter installed ;)).
+The library is independent of any external libraries, the binary needs `ncurses`, `ncursesw` and `libc` (you hopefully have the latter installed ;)).

 ## License